John-Abbott-College/1T4-Notes/wk7/pwsh_scripting_assignment.md

 Complete the script named `script_3.ps1` so that it can execute the tasks below:

-1. Find all of the filenames in the **Assignment-2** directory that are NOT compressed
+1. Find all of the filenames in the **Assignment-2** directory that ARE compressed (.zip in the name: Get-ChildItem and Wildcards will be useful: see the course notes about Wildcards in Week 5).
-2. Using a for loop (this has been provided to you), determine the filename and length (file size) of each non-compressed file.
+2. Using a for loop (this has been provided to you), determine the filename and length (file size) of each compressed file.
 Append the results to the compression.txt output file created in Part 1, using the same structure as the heading (Filename,Size(Bytes)).
-3. Find all of the filenames in the **Assignment-2** directory that ARE compressed (.zip in the name)
+3. Find all of the filenames in the **Assignment-2** directory that are NOT compressed
-4. Using a for loop (this has been provided to you), determine the filename and length (file size) of each compressed file.
+4. Using a for loop (similar to previous step), determine the filename and length (file size) of each NON-compressed file (that is, everything that DOES NOT have .zip in the name).
+You will find the `-Exclude` parameter of the `Get-ChildItem` command useful in combination with Wildcards from the previous step.

 Append the results to the compression.txt output file created in Part 1, using the same structure as the heading (Filename,Size(Bytes)).

-5.
-(BONUS).
+6.
+(BONUS: you're on your own!).
 Using the results from the previous steps, attempt to compute the compression ratio and add it to the output file using the structure (Filename,CompressionRatio)

 Your script will be complete when you can run the following command from powershell, and can observe that the **compression.txt** file contains the file size information needed.